7 Ways You Can Modify Yoga Poses for Low Back Pain

-Because you shouldn't have to suffer through class.
+Because you shouldn't have to suffer through your practice.

-Because you shouldn't have to suffer through class.
+Because you shouldn't have to suffer through your practice.

 Yoga teacher Meagan McCrary's injury forced her to roll up her mat, but it helped her remember and return to many of the things she loved about yoga to begin with.